JaredLim-0528/chiller-plant-ai-frontend/README.md

 ## License

-Copyright Disney.
+Copyright © 2024.
 All rights reserved.